- As low as $306/Night

 - Document the condition of the property at check-out.
 We recommend taking a video during your final walk-through.

 - Leave a review!
-Hosts rely on good reviews to propel more reservations.
-They'll be much obliged for your review.
-Alternatively, if something wasn't right, other families will will be grateful for your review find their best rental home.
-Remember to be objective.
-If something fell short of expectations, consider whether the owner had any control over the issue, and if so, whether they responded quickly to fix it.
+Property managers rely on excellent ratings to propel more bookings.
+They'll be thankful for your feedback.
+Alternatively, if something went wrong, other vacationers will appreciate that you share your feedback and help them have the best future vacation.
+Please be objective.
+If something fell short of expectations, consider whether the owner had any control over the issue, and if so, whether they responded reasonably to fix it.

 Ready to book Super cute townhome close to all the best Charleston has to offer!?